 Fire Force Background

 Fire Force first released as a manga in 2015 and it was later adapted into an anime in 2019.
-The manga is actually entering its final arc in Japan, so the series will be wrapping up soon.
+The manga is actually entering its final arc in Japan, so the series will be wrapping up soon in the West as well.
 Since the time of writing this post, Fire Force, Season 2 aired in 2020.

 Who made Fire Force?
 The manga was created by Atsushi Ohkubo, who you also may know as the creator of Soul Eater and B. Ichi.
 The anime was animated by David Production (JoJo's Bizarre Adventure, Cells at Work!) with Yuki Yase (Durarara!!, Fate/Extra: Last Encore) directing the series.